 Elbow Strikes in Biu Tze

-Today we’re gonna talk about how the 3 Elbow Strikes are used in Biu Tze.
+Here’s how the 3 elbow strikes are used in Biu Tze.

 To understand that, I want to quickly go over the Elbow Strike part of Biu Tze.